DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - process/policy review
     - third-party audit
 - 1.3.3 Organizational Roles and Responsibilities
-  -  Senior Manager: has a responsibility for organizational security and to maximize profits and shareholder value
+  - ✴️Senior Manager: has a responsibility for organizational security and to maximize profits and shareholder value
-  - Security Professional: has the functional responsibility for security, including writing the security policy and implementing it
+  - ✴️Security Professional: has the functional responsibility for security, including writing the security policy and implementing it
-  - Asset Owner: responsible for ✏️classifying information✏️ for placement or protection within the security solution
+  - ✴️Asset/Data Owner: responsible for ✏️classifying information✏️ for placement or protection within the security solution.
+Data owner is typically a senior leader who delegates operational responsibility to a data custodian
-  - Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management
+  - ✴️Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management.
+The data custodian role is assigned to an individual who is responsible for implementing the security controls defined by policy and senior management.
   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
 - 1.3.4 Security control frameworks **🔥🔥Focuses on the HOW🔥🔥**
   - A **security control framework**: It is a prescriptive set of cybersecurity safeguards and best practices to protect an organizations assets.
 It helps in implementing risk managment strategy. outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution;